cworld1/PureWeather/README.md

 * Daily Forecast Weather and High and Low Temperature (7 days)
 * Daily UV Index

-QuickWeather is powered by <a href="https://openweathermap.org/">OpenWeatherMap.org</a> or <a href="https://open-meteo.com/">Open-Meteo</a>.
+PureWeather is powered by <a href="https://openweathermap.org/">OpenWeatherMap.org</a> or <a href="https://open-meteo.com/">Open-Meteo</a>.
-* If using OpenWeatherMap, QuickWeather requires an active API Key with the OneCall subscription to function.
+* If using OpenWeatherMap, PureWeather requires an active API Key with the OneCall subscription to function.
 If you do not have one, you can sign up for a free API key <a href="https://home.openweathermap.org/subscriptions/unauth_subscribe/onecall_30/base">here</a>.
-* If using Open-Meteo, QuickWeather does not require an API Key.
+* If using Open-Meteo, PureWeather does not require an API Key.

 Required Permissions